-Until all forthcoming Data Stations are available, you can deposit your data in the EASY archiving system.
+You can deposit your data in the EASY archiving system if the Data Station relevant to your discipline is not yet available.
 When the relevant Data Station becomes available, your data will automatically be migrated to the new infrastructure.

 After logging in to the Data Station, go to ‘Add Data’ and select ‘New Dataset’ to start depositing your dataset.

 A small number of metadata fields with which you are asked to describe your dataset are mandatory.
 However, the more fields you enter, the better your data can be found.
-All metadata is public.
+All metadata are public.
 The metadata fields should only contain personal data that is used to account for the dataset.
-They must not contain personal data of the research subjects in your dataset.
+The metadata must not contain personal data of individuals occurring in the research data of your dataset.